Gifts for the Mullahs

 Yes, America is seeking Iran’s help in battling the Taliban.
 What makes that fact so astonishing is this: A prime reason Tehran’s participation would be so valuable is the fact that it has been arming the Taliban.
 Its Revolutionary Guard has provided both the Taliban and al Qaeda in Afghanistan with sophisticated explosives to use against U.S. troops.
 Iran knows all about the movements of al Qaeda through Iranian territory and into Afghanistan.
-It has deliberately turned up the heat in the Afghan theater in order to distract America from events in Iraq and from its own nuclear pursuits.
+It had deliberately turned up the heat in the Afghan theater in order to distract America from events in Iraq and from its own nuclear pursuits.

 Rather than view these acts as proof that Iran is a dangerous enemy, however, the Obama administration views Iran as a potential partner.
 It wants to draw on Tehran to supply intelligence for use against the Taliban and al Qaeda.
 It also hopes to use Iranian territory as a supply route for American and nato troops.

-Such thinking shows a profound confusion over the nature of the enemy.
+Madness.
+Soliciting Iran’s help in containing the Taliban shows a profound confusion over the nature of the enemy.
 Iran has become many times more dangerous to U.S. interests than both the Taliban and al Qaeda combined.
 And a huge reason is simply that it has benefited so greatly from just this sort of insane policy.